liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Auditing

-Audit events are available in the Purview Microsoft Purview portal to help you monitor site access restriction activities.
+Audit events are available in the Microsoft Purview portal to help you monitor site access restriction activities.
 Audit events are logged for the following activities:

 - Applying site access restriction for site
 - Removing site access restriction for site